Demystifying Life Insurance Underwriting

 Your driving history is important, as is your medical history.
 Underwriting is meant to get a complete picture of your risk.
 One of the riskiest things we do in our lives is to drive a car, so we may ask for authorization to review your driving history for motor vehicle violations or accidents.
 Likewise, we may ask your permission to get your medical history from your doctors so we can understand any potential health risks.

 Underwriting may look at your finances.
 For larger policies, we may need to ask for tax returns, an estate analysis or other financial information.
 Part of the underwriting process is justifying the “face amount” of the policy — the death benefit that we’re going to pay out.
-We ask for financial information to determine the potential economic loss of an unexpected death and what the level of insurable interest is for the policy owner.
+We ask for financial information to determine the potential economic loss of an unexpected death and what the level of insurable interest is for the policyholder.

 Affordability is an important factor.
 We also want to make sure you can afford the premium.
 If a client ends up only being able to afford a policy for two or three years, that’s not a favorable outcome for either the client or the insurance company.

 The rating class determines the cost of your policy.
-Your underwriting class is based on your current health, medical history, and things such as the use of nicotine or hazardous activities.
+Your underwriting class is based on your current health, medical history, prescription drug history, and things such as the use of nicotine or hazardous activities.
 If you are in excellent health, your premiums may be lower than the standard rate.
 Alternatively, depending on the nature, severity, and treatment of any impairment, your insurance premiums may be higher.